apollo

 FAQs

-GLIPIZIDE+METFORMIN contains two antidiabetic drugs, namely: Glipizide and Metformin.
-Glipizide promotes insulin secretion from the beta cells of the pancreas and reduces the glucose output from the liver.
-Metformin works by reducing the sugar production by cells in the liver and delays sugar absorption from the intestines.
+Glipizide+metformin promotes insulin secretion from the beta cells of the pancreas and reduces the glucose output from the liver.
+It works by reducing the sugar production by cells in the liver and delays sugar absorption from the intestines.

 In type 1 diabetes, the body doesn’t produce insulin as the islet cells (insulin-producing cells) in the pancreas are destroyed completed.
 In type 2 diabetes, though islet cells are working, the body doesn’t respond to insulin as the body becomes resistant to insulin.